runspired/rfcs/text/0000-ember-data-collections.md

  - `PromiseArray`
  - `RecordArrayManager`

  Internally, `CollectionManager` would replace `RecordArrayManager` to fulfill new requirements.
+Instead of `RecordArray` we would ideally just use arrays; however, questions regarding lazy-materialization must be answered first.

 #### JSON-API